-Builders can earn a cash incentive to build energy-efficient, single-family homes in Idaho Power’s service area.
+Builders can earn a cash incentive to build all-electric, energy-efficient, single-family homes in Idaho Power’s service area.

-These homes must meet strict requirements that make them at least 20 percent more energy efficient than homes built to standard state energy code.
+These homes must meet strict requirements that make them at least 10, 15 or 20% more energy efficient than homes built to standard state energy code.

 Residential New Construction Pilot Program homes feature high-performance heating, ventilation and air conditioning (HVAC) systems, high-efficiency windows, increased insulation values, tighter building shells and comfortable homeowners.

-- New home must be electrically heated using heat pump technology and be constructed in Idaho Power’s service area.
+- New home must be all-electric using heat pump technology and be constructed in Idaho Power’s service area.

 - Must be detached single-family or townhomes/multi-unit buildings, up to three stories in height and where living units are not stacked.
 For example, attached, side -by -side townhomes or condos will qualify.

-- Incentive available to builders who construct homes that are a minimum of 20 percent above state energy code.
+- Incentive available to builders who construct homes that are a 10, 15 or 20% above state energy code.
 The incentive is paid to the builder.

 - Must contract with a RESNET-certified HERS Rater recognized by Idaho Power before construction begins.